metal3d/docker-belphegor/README.md

 - `http_proxy`: set `http_proxy` to be use by `dnf` and `belphegor`
 - `ACCEPT_MSCOREFONT_EULA`: activate Microsoft fonts installation
 - `USER_AGENT_SUFFIX`: Always set this string after USER-AGENT (can be overriden by `uasuffix` GET param)
+- `CORS`: Any value is added to "Access-Control-Allow-Origin" headers.
+Value "true" is replaced by "*"

 # Params